 When I started my blog, my main goal was to be inspirational to those who are new at cooking, or fearful about cooking.
-This wasn’t a new thing for me – I’ve always promoted cooking at home.
-For one thing, it will always be less expensive, and also the healthier alternative to eating out.
+This wasn’t a new thing for me – I’ve always promoted cooking.
+For one thing, it is always less expensive, and also the healthier alternative to eating out.

 So on my blog, there are no really difficult recipes.
 In fact, my recipes are often more like guidelines to preparing food.
 Because home cooking isn’t rocket science.
 Cooking is very much about common sense, and it’s easy to taper any recipe to your own tastes.